What is the Budget and how does it affect me?

 Just like you decide how to spend your pocket money, the government has to decide how to spend money on services like schools, hospitals, the police and housing.

-So the government needs to work out how much it's got in the bank, so it can work out how to spend it on the country.
+The government needs to work out how much money it has in the bank, so it can work out how to spend it on the country.

 What's the red briefcase about?

 Usually when you see the Chancellor make the Budget statement on TV, he is waving around a red briefcase.
-The suitcase traditionally contains the Budget speech.
+It traditionally contains the Budget speech.

 The original red briefcase was first used by politician William Gladstone in 1860.

-But in 1997, the then Chancellor Gordon Brown had a new one made as the old one was looking a bit tatty!
+But in 1997 the former Chancellor Gordon Brown had a new one made as the old one was looking a bit tatty!

 Where does the money come from?